roytang/blog/content/notes/2013/08/372964501097697280/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/372964501097697280/
+title: ''
 ---

-RT [@dailyzen](https://twitter.com/dailyzen/): “I think it’s very healthy to spend time alone.
-You need to know how to be alone and not be defined by another person.” ~Osca…
+“I think it’s very healthy to spend time alone.
+You need to know how to be alone and not be defined by another person.” ~Oscar Wilde